MENU

 • Research different threesome sex positions.

-• Learn about aftercare (to make sure everyone feels comfortable after the threesome).
+• Learn about aftercare (to make sure everyone feels cared for and comfortable after the threesome).

 What To Do When The Threesome Begins